 - Because the Big Four are usually in the spotlight, the successes of other teams often get overshadowed.
 In recent years, Claire Martin won European beam bronze in 2015, Marine won European beam silver in 2016 and Melanie won European AA bronze this year.
 As a team, they won European bronze in 2016 and finished 11th at both the London and the Rio Olympics, apart from qualifying two gymnasts to the Rio AA final.

 - Even though they don’t always end up on the podium and they might have an occasional meltdown, the French team has lots of good all-arounders.
 Marine Boyer already was a promising junior back in 2015 and hasn’t failed to live up to her potential.
 Juliette Bossu also caught my eye back in 2015, but unfortunately hasn’t made it to the biggest competitions yet.
-With her long lines and unique style, she’s especially beautiful to watch on bars and floor.
+(With her long lines and unique style, she’s especially beautiful to watch on bars and floor.)
 The sisters Grace and Lorette Charpy don’t have a real standout event, but instead they can put up good scores on any apparatus.
 The senior of the team is Louise Vanhille, who has plenty of experience and is still going strong.

 - We’ll be enjoying French gymnastics for years to come, since France has a whole squad of fantastic juniors coming up.
 Morgane Osyssek, Alisson Lapp and Sheyen Petit are turning senior in 2018.
 Although Morgane and Alisson have been held back by injuries this year, I expect them to develop further and surprise us with some great skills in 2018.
 Sheyen is capable of emerging from the shadows if she keeps up her beautiful work on beam and improves her difficulty on the other three.And then… there’s a whole army of promising gymnasts I expect to burst onto the scene if they can keep going and stay healthy.
-The frontrunners of birth year 2003 are Carolann Heduit, with huge difficulty, and Celia Serber, who’s rising to the top slowly but steadily.
+The frontrunners born in 2003 are Carolann Heduit, with huge difficulty, and Celia Serber, who’s rising to the top slowly but steadily.
 Julia Forestier and Aline Friess are right behind them and are making names for themselves as well.
 The group of 2004 girls are only turning senior in 2020, but we’ll surely hear from Mathilde Wahl, Charlene Birin, Eva Meder, Salsabil Tounan and Alizee Letrange-Mouakit.

 - To top things off, the French have an awesome collection of pretty leotards.